tianshengwang/iCF/README.md

 source("/local/iCF/iCF_iCF_grplasso.R")
 source("/local/iCF/sim_Truth_tree.R")
 source("/local/iCF/GG_toolbox.R")
 ```

-Second, install by devtools (we are currently working on it, will be available soon):
+Second, you can install it using devtools (this option is currently being worked on and will be available soon):
 ```{}
 install.packages('devtools')
 devtools::install_github("tianshengwang/iCF")
 library(iCF)
 ```

-Third, download the "iCF_0.0.0.9000.tar.gz" file (we are currently working on it, will be available soon)...
+Third, you can download the 'iCF_0.0.0.9000.tar.gz' file (this option is currently being worked on and will be available soon)..."

 **Data Simulation**
 ```{}